scrollytelling/export/README.md

 After you've cloned this repository, do this:

 ```
-bash scrollytelling-export.bash <URL of the story, without the #hash at the end}
+bash export.bash <URL of the story, without the #hash at the end}
 ```

 # RESULTS!